Nilli-Vanilli/Life_Simulators/README.md

 As the simulation is running, you can again pause and unpause using the 'space' key.
 You can also attract particles towards your mouse using the left mousebutton, as well as push them away from you with the right mousebutton.
 If the current configuration starts to bore you, just press the 'R' key to randomise the elements of the matrix, completely changing the behaviour of all particles on the screen.

 ### Smooth Life

+Last but not least is a cellular autamaton called '[Smooth Life](https://arxiv.org/abs/1111.1567)'.
+It was created by Stephan Rafler and was meant to generalise Conway's game of life to a continuous domain.
+This means each pixel now holds a state that can be any floating point number between 0 and 1, and a 'cell' is now viewed as a dense region of 'healthy' pixels.
+How this CA is implemented was (and still is honestly) quite hard to wrap my head around, so most of the credit here actually goes to [duckythescientist](https://github.com/duckythescientist/SmoothLife), whose incredible python implementation I used as a framework to build mine around.

+In the input screen you are again met with seven input boxes.
+We'll briefly run through them one last time.
+The sigmoidmode and stepmode are combined into the modes box.
+The sigmoidmode refers to the type of smoothstep function we use to calculate the state of each pixel at the next timestep.
+There are four of these modes:

+1)